sonytruelove/Place/README.md

 <p>
 So, Cockroach DB processing all data and Tarantool DB remove from project for now.
 </p>
-<h3>Place is free for other contributors to make project better</h3>
+<h3>Place is free for all contributors who want to make project better</h3>
 I considered it necessary to have experience in maintain an open source project, as well as to see new ways to develop this project.